Home

 They’re Everywhere!

-Coffee Shops seem to be on every corner.
+Coffee Shop Businesses seem to be on every corner.
 Both in the city and the suburbs, you can buy every type of coffee imaginable.
 If you want a latte, a mocha, an espresso, or even just your favorite beans in dark roast coffee, you can get one (or two or three!) while chatting with your friends.

 These little nooks and crannies, whether a chain or a local name, have become such a deep part of our social arena that drinking coffee is the natural extension of being around other people.